evillega/coursera-getting-and-cleaning-data/codebook.md

 This is the code book that describes the variables, the data, transformations and work performed to clean up the data using the code *run_analysis.R*

-####Background Information on the Data Sets Analyzed in this Assignment
+####Background information on the data sets analyzed in this assignment

 Links:
 - [Description](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)